contributte/planette-site/content/oldPlanette/2012/2012-01-30-how-to-pass-values-to-helper-helper-loader.md

 ## Helper Loader

-Another and easily extendable solution is to use your own [helper loader](https://doc.nette.org/en/templating#toc-helper-loader).
+Another and easily extensible solution is to use your own [helper loader](https://doc.nette.org/en/templating#toc-helper-loader).
 You can extend the class and simply test them and move to other projects.

-Following example respects **Dependency Injection**, so it's passing only required services, you can use to **access database**, **predefined parameters**, **path to dirs `temp`, `app`** etc. Our loader contains helper profilePicture, which based on file name return route to profile photo, resp. to deafult "no profile photo" file.
+Following example respects **Dependency Injection**, so it's passing only required services, you can use to **access database**, **predefined parameters**, **path to dirs `temp`, `app`** etc. Our loader contains helper profilePicture, which based on file name return route to profile photo, resp. to default "no profile photo" file.

 ```php
 namespace App;